 In the lower school, each classroom organizes service projects throughout the year, often with links to the curriculum (e.g. raising money for a wildlife protection agency during a study of Asia that included environmental issues and the habitats of endangered species).
 The entire lower school joins together for at least two division-wide projects each year: a bake sale at Homecoming to raise funds for a designated charity, and a December collection of hats, gloves, mittens, and scarves for our neighbors in need.

 Upper school students complete at least 50 hours of service with a single organization, with the goal of moving beyond “counting hours” to maximizing the impact of service learning.
 Students receive an agency evaluation, complete a self-evaluation, and make a presentation designed to pass the service experience on to others.
 In a number of cases—notably through a QUEST Center partnership with the Boys & Girls Clubs of Delaware and language department international service-learning trips—student service projects grow out of the school program.
-Student initiated service-based clubs and committees in 2014-15 include Amigos Para Amigos (building on service at orphanages in Puerto Rico on a middle school Spanish trip), the B+ Committee, Best Buddies, and Edukate (which works to raise awareness and to support girls’ education in developing countries).
+Student initiated service-based clubs and committees include Amigos Para Amigos (building on service at orphanages in Puerto Rico on a middle school Spanish trip), the B+ Committee, Best Buddies, and Half the Sky.

 Service is a foundation not only of the educational program but of the distinctive community at Wilmington Friends.
 Community building through service is part of student bonding activities at the beginning of each school year.
 It is expressed in long-term community partnerships with regular student and parent service at organizations like Emmanuel Dining Room.
 And it is part of our Homecoming events.
 Working together to express the Friends School’s values in action connects us – students, parents, faculty/staff, and alumni families – in a uniquely meaningful way.